Upcoming Events

 Relive the lines we seized.
 Recordings, slides, and war stories from previous sessions.
 (Pro tip: Search 'em in Discord for the full static.)

-Topic: End-of-year exploits roundup + mini-CTF.
+End-of-year exploits roundup + mini-CTF.
 Attendees: 22.
 Highlights: Eggnog-fueled jeopardy board, group win on crypto challenge.

-Topic: Physical security and rural challenges.
+Physical security and rural challenges.
 Attendees: 16.
 Highlights: Lockpicking village, drone demo for perimeter recon.

-Topic: Guest speaker Todd Dole (HSU Computer Science Prof) on algorithmic vulnerabilities and secure coding.
+Guest speaker Todd Dole (HSU Computer Science Prof) on algorithmic vulnerabilities and secure coding.
 Attendees: 19.
 Highlights: Live code review, Q&A deep dive.

-Topic: Intro to ethical hacking for students.
+Intro to ethical hacking for students.
 Attendees: 15.
 Highlights: Custom blue-box demo, CTF win by @abilene_phantom.

-Topic: Reverse engineering old modems.
+Reverse engineering old modems.
 Attendees: 12.
 Highlights: Live wardial sim, group-built phreak box.

-Topic: Wireless wardriving in West Texas.
+Wireless wardriving in West Texas.
 Attendees: 18.
 Highlights: Kismet walkthrough, local WiFi vuln hunt.

 Got stories from older meets?
 Ping us to add to the archive.